Switch (1991 film): Plot

-In Purgatory, God (communicating through male and female voices) gives Steve one chance at redemption.
-He is returned to Earth, alive, and told that he must find a soulmate who truly loves him.
+In purgatory, God (communicating through male and female voices) gives Steve one chance at redemption.
+He is returned to Earth, alive, and told that he must find a soulmate, a female who truly loves him.
 If he fails, he will go to Hell.

-The Devil convinces God to give Steve a challenge, taking his infamous charm into account, and Steve is transformed into a beautiful woman, Amanda.
-Amanda goes to Margo, convinces her of her real identity as Steve and persuades her to give her lessons in being a woman.
+The Devil convinces God to give Steve a challenge, taking his notorious charm into account, and Steve is transformed into a beautiful woman, Amanda.
+Amanda goes to Margo, convinces her that she is Steve and persuades her to give her lessons in being a woman.

 Telling everyone that Steve has run off and that she is his half-sister, Amanda moves into Steve's life, convincing his boss at the advertising agency, Arnold Friedkin, to give her Steve's job, which partly involves getting a plum account with lesbian cosmetics magnate Sheila Faxton.

 Amanda tries to use her new female body as a weapon in her campaign to get the account and to win a woman's love.
 Sheila responds, but Amanda balks on following through on the seduction.
 Margo reminds her that homophobia was one of the traits that made Steve so hateful.
 Amanda breaks up with Sheila, telling her that the romance was contrived to get her as a client.
 The agency keeps the account but Sheila is furious at Amanda.

 When Amanda prays to God for help, the Devil offers her a job with his operation.
 She refuses and calls all the names in Steve's address book, hoping to find a woman who has something kind to say about him.
-Instead she discovers just how hated Steve is, and how deeply she as him damaged countless women.
-In the course of the film, Amanda also begins to understand how women live and resents the way men — including herself as Steve — perversely treat them.
+Instead she discovers just how hated Steve is, and how deeply she, when Steve, damaged countless women.
+In the course of the film, Amanda also begins to understand how women live and resent the way men — including herself when Steve — perversely treat them.